fnss/fnss/README.md

 * Deploy network and workload configuration to a number of simulators and emulators

 FNSS comprises a core library, written in Python, and a set of adapters.
-This repository contanins the core library, which provides all capabilities for generating experiment scenarios and to export them to [ns-2](http://www.isi.edu/nsnam/ns/), [Mininet](http://www.mininet.org), [Omnet++](http://www.omnetpp.org/), [Autonetkit](http://www.autonetkit.org)
+This repository contains the core library, which provides all capabilities for generating experiment scenarios and to export them to [ns-2](http://www.isi.edu/nsnam/ns/), [Mininet](http://www.mininet.org), [Omnet++](http://www.omnetpp.org/), [Autonetkit](http://www.autonetkit.org)